KualiCo/derploy/README.md

 [x] remove extra quotes on relative time formatting
 [ ] get initial current time faster so we don't have to update every second [x] get current date
+[ ] get only deploys for a single day
+[ ] get all deploys for the current week
 [ ] get current week
 [ ] handle errors somewhere in the ui
-[ ] on click, expand row to fill the whole panel
+[x] on click, expand row to fill the whole panel
 [x] Pull title and description from commit if the deploy commit isn't a pr merge [x] sort the deploys by time
-[ ] add an endpoint to get stats for past weeks
+[x] add an endpoint to get stats for past weeks
 [x] use an actual db ya mook (but still use a seed file of some kind i guess) [x] use real config instead of hard-coded tokens that i have to expire now